 Assistance by Registered Real Estate Brokers

 Foreigners can own property in the Philippines, only that they have to meet certain eligibility requirements, which is not different from what other investment-friendly countries impose.
 So it helps to transact with legitimate and licensed real estate agents when planning to acquire properties for investment such as condominium units.

-Besides local knowledge on most sought-after properties and legal know-how, real estate agents help in securing required documents, filling out forms, assist in signing a notarized and binding deed of sale, payment of taxes and fees, and issuance of title deed at the registry office.
+Besides local knowledge on most sought-after properties and legal know-how, real estate agents help in securing required documents, filling out forms, assisting in signing a notarized and binding deed of sale, payment of taxes and fees, and issuance of title deed at the registry office.

 Although foreigners can own up to 40% of condominium units, they cannot own tracts of land, say the land where a house they plan to erect on.
-There are a few exemptions such as if their family ancestors acquired the land before the establishment of the 1935 Constitution, and passed on to them as heirs or; marriage to a Filipino citizen, although paperworks will show name of spouse.
+There are a few exemptions such as if their family ancestors acquired the land before the establishment of the 1935 Constitution, and passed on to them as heirs or; marriage to a Filipino citizen, although paperwork will show the name of spouse.

-In most cases land use for foreign-owned corporations are leased for long-term contracts, typically 50 years and renewable every 25 years.
+In most cases land use for foreign-owned corporations is leased for long-term contracts, typically 50 years and renewable every 25 years.
 If a foreigner becomes a shareholder of a Filipino company that buys the land, keeping in mind that ownership is at least 60% Filipino, land acquisition becomes possible under the law.